camunda-community-hub/zeebe-simple-tasklist/README.md

     * `taskForm` (HTML) - the form to show and provide the task data ([example task form](https://github.com/zeebe-io/zeebe-simple-tasklist/blob/master/src/test/resources/custom-task-form.html))
     * `formFields` (JSON) - the form fields for the default task form, if no task form is set
-    * `assignee`¹ - the name of the user which should be assigned to the task
-    * `candidateGroups`¹ - a list of group names which can claim the task
-* optional variables:
-    * `assignee`¹ - the name of the user which should be assigned to the task, if not set as header
-    * `candidateGroup`¹ - the name of the group which can claim the task, if not set as header

-¹ - _deprecated, use the user task properties instead_

 ### Default Task Form